NTablang/DataVisualizer/README.md

 ### About the d3.js framework ###
-This website utilized the use of the data visualization framework, d3.js.
+This website utilized the use of the third version of the data visualization framework, d3.js.
 This is my first time using d3.js and although I have not used its other features (line graphs, scatter plots, and etc), I used the force-directed node graph layout.
-The d3.js version that is used is version 3.
-This framework allowed me to build a force system (with charge, link strength, and others) as well as its nodes and edges that responds to a drag mouse event.<br>
+This framework allowed me to build a force system (with charge, link strength, and others) as well as its nodes and edges that respond to a drag mouse event.<br>

 ## 🔥 Acknowledgements